FallenDeity/discord.py-masterclass/docs/hybrid-commands.md

     ```

     !!! note "Note"
-        The docs can be of any format, `google`, `numpy`, `rst` or `sphinx`.
+        The docstrings can be of any format, `google`, `numpy`, or `sphinx`.
 The docs will be parsed and used to set the slash command's parameters.

 ![Command Description](assets/hybrid-commands/command-desc.png){: style="width: 100%;"}
 ![Command Parameters](assets/hybrid-commands/param-desc.png){: style="width: 100%;"}